The Most Important Lesson Our Children Can Learn: Love Yourself First

 If this resonates with you and your inner critic often feels loud, book a call and let’s gently begin the journey of bringing more self-compassion into your life.
 You deserve to feel supported, understood, and kinder to yourself - especially in the moments that feel hardest.

-Sophie Abell, GMBPsS, EIA
+Sophie Abell, BSc Hons, EIA

 I’m a qualified and accredited Wellbeing Coach with a degree in Psychology and a registered member of the British Psychological Society (BPS) and the European Mentoring and Coaching Council (EMCC), where I gained EIA Global Senior Practitioner status.